openstack-archive/broadview-collector/doc/kafka.md

 * In a separate terminal window, run the following to view the data that is being written to the kafka queue by BroadView Collector:

-    $ ~/kafka/bin/kafka-console-consumer --zookeeper 127.0.0.1:2181 --topic broadview.bst
+    $ ~/kafka/bin/kafka-console-consumer --zookeeper 127.0.0.1:2181 --topic broadview-bst

-Note in the above, the path to kafka-console-consumber may be different based on how you installed kafka.
+Note in the above, the path to kafka-console-consumer may be different based on how you installed kafka.
 The IP address and port should work if you installed everything on a single host, and zookeeper is configured to use the default listen port of 2181.
 On Ubuntu 14.04, the settings can be found in